California genocide: For use of the term

+Against the use of the term

 Other scholars and historians dispute the accuracy of the term "genocide" to describe what occurred in California, as well as the blame which has been placed directly on the federal government and the state government of California, pointing to the fact that disease was the primary factor in the depopulation of California Indians and arguing that mass violence was undertaken primarily by settlers and that the state and federal governments did not establish a policy of physically killing all Indians.
 One of the most prominent historians espousing such a view is Gary Clayton Anderson, a University of Oklahoma professor of history who describes the events in California as "ethnic cleansing", arguing that "If we get to the point where the mass murder of 50 Indians in California is considered genocide, then genocide has no more meaning".
-Historian William Henry Hutchinson, wrote that "the record of history disproves these charges [of genocide]", while historian Tom Henry Watkins stated that "it is a poor use of the term" since the killings weren't systematic or planned.
-Michael F. Magliari also criticizes the term, writing that "[Sherburne] Cook never described the terrible events of 1846–1873 as a genocide, and neither have any of his leading successors in California Indian history" and describing the term's application (especially under the UN Genocide Convention) "highly problematic".
+Historian William Henry Hutchinson, wrote that "the record of history disproves these charges [of genocide]", while historian Tom Henry Watkins stated that "it is a poor use of the term" since the killings were not systematic or planned.

+In a critical review of Brendan Lindsay's Murder State: California's Native American Genocide, 1846–1873, Michael F. Magliari notes that "[Sherburne] Cook never described the terrible events of 1846–1873 as a genocide, and neither had any of his leading successors in California Indian history".
+While acknowledging that actions against some tribes native to California were genocidal, he opts for the term ethnocidal for actions against other tribes, considering the former term's application to all cases "highly problematic".
+(He rejects the UN Genocide Convention's "sweeping definition" of genocide, whereas Lindsay embraces it.)
+In a subsequent review of Benjamin Madley's An American Genocide, he says that some scholars may find Madley's use of the UN Genocide Convention as an "overly broad and elastic definition", that the evidence of genocide "varies considerably from place to place and is far stronger in some cases", and that Madley's case against the federal government is "not nearly so strong" as that against "frontier miners, farmers, and ranchers".
+Magliari also argues that "epidemics, not violence, still remained by far the greater factor in Native mortality".
+He nevertheless concludes : "Beyond the shadow of any reasonable doubt (and by the standards of any reasonable definition), genocide did in fact play a significant role in the US conquest and subjugation of Native California."